AbscessA swollen area contaning puss.

 CyanosisBluish tinge to skin and mucous membranes.

-CryoprecipitateA precipitate which results from cooling.
-The
+CryoprecipitateA precipitate, from fresh plasma, which results from

 haemophilia.
 Additionally, for patients who are bleeding, but without significant

-haemorrhage, and their fibrinogen level is below 1.5g/litre.
+haemorrhage, having fibrinogen level below 1.5g/litre.

 CutaneousPertaining to the skin.